Deirror/FMI/CN/Custom Projects/README.md

 | **IP** | Packets are sent without prior setup of a session between sender and receiver and can take different paths to reach the destination | **Connectionless** |
 | **UDP** | Runs on top of IP.
 Used for real-time applications like VoIP, video streaming, and online gaming | **Connectionless** |
 | **TCP** | Establishes a connection before sending data (via handshake).
 It ensures reliable delivery, correct order, and error correction | **Connection-based** |

+Random Linear Network Coding
+-

+- Encodes each package in a linear equation